DrakeLmao/ani-dl/README.md

     nano ani-dl

-great now you can change configuration options, once you find it to your liking install ani-dl on termux by typing
+great now you can change configuration options, once you find it to your liking, install ani-dl on termux by typing:

     chmod +x ani-dl && mv ani-dl /data/data/com.termux/files/usr/bin && cd .. && rm -rf ani-dl && ani-dl

-now you can run ani-dl by typing ani-dl in terminal (you might have to restart termux for changes to take effect)
+now you can run ani-dl by typing ```ani-dl in terminal``` (you might have to restart termux for changes to take effect)

 #### Changing save location